telepresenceio/docs/quick-start/go.md

 </div>

-## Create a complete development environment using this demo application

-Apply what you've learned from this guide and employ the Emojivoto application in your own local development environment.
-See the [Creating a local Kubernetes development environment](../qs-go-advanced/) page to learn more.

 ## <img class="os-logo" src="../../images/logo.png"/> What's Next?

 Apply what you've learned from this guide and employ the Emojivoto application in your own local development environment.
 See the [Creating a local Kubernetes development environment](../qs-go-advanced/) page to learn more.